Looking for help with your list?

 In this article, you’ll learn about duplicate contacts in your account.

 Remove Duplicates When Adding Contacts

-Remove Duplicates with the Combine Lists Tool
+Remove Duplicates with the Combine Audiences Tool

 Find and Remove Duplicates with Excel

 To find duplicates, add all contacts to one Excel spreadsheet.
 Then use Excel’s Remove Duplicates button to identify and remove duplicate entries.
-Make a note of the duplicates you removed from your Excel file, and delete them from one or more of your Mailchimp lists.
+Make a note of the duplicates you removed from your Excel file, and delete them from one or more of your Mailchimp audiences.